Eranad

 Ernad had two capitals during various times, Nediyiruppu, in Kondotty under Chera rule, and Kottappadi, in Malappuram under Zamorin rule.
 Present-day Ernad taluk headquarters is at Manjeri.
 The Ernad Taluk under British Malabar District was the land between two rivers, Chaliyar and Kadalundi River.
 On west it was bound by the Nilgiri Mountains.
 It was the largest Taluk in Malabar District.
 It had included the whole of present-day Eranad Taluk, Nilambur Taluk, Kondotty Taluk, Tirurangadi Taluk, and two villages in Tirur Taluk (Kottakkal and Ponmala), and three villages in present-day Kozhikode Taluk, (Feroke, Ramanattukara, and Kadalundi).

+Etymology

 History

 The Zamorin was actually known as Eradi (Ruler of Eranadu) before he shifted his headquarters from Nediyiruppu to Kozhikode.